040code/040code/_posts/2019-04-02-react-native-navigation-and-clojurescript.md

 ---
 layout:     post
 title:      "React Native Navigation and ClojureScript"
-subtitle:   "A beginner's guide on realizing proper navigation in a React Native
+subtitle:   "A beginner's guide to realizing proper navigation in a React Native
             application using ClojureScript and shadow-cljs"
 date:       2019-04-02
 authors:    [stefan]
 header-img: "assets/2019-04-02-rnn-clojurescript/background.jpeg"
 tags:       [clojure, clojurescript, functional, react, react-native, shadow-cljs]
-kramdown:
-    gfm_quirks: true
 ---

 # React Native Navigation and ClojureScript

-*A beginner's guide on realizing proper navigation in a React Native application using ClojureScript and shadow-cljs*
+*A beginner's guide to realizing proper navigation in a React Native application using ClojureScript and shadow-cljs*

 <p style="text-align: right">